Fe4528/random-txt/README.md

 # random-txt
 Randomize strings easily based on RNG (Random Numbers Generator)

-Before using this module, you must put this on "node_modules"
+Before using this module, you must put this on "node_modules" folder.

 Sample Code to get started using random-txt: